New Empirical Process Tools and Their Applications to Robust Deep ReLU Networks and Phase Transitions for Nonparametric Regression: Convergence Rates of M-estimators

 In many scenarios, obtaining such a rate typically requires stronger assumptions and significantly more technical effort to derive the high-probability bound $\phi_n$.
 Besides, a weaker guarantee may suffice for both subsequent theoretical analysis and downstream applications.
 Such results are also more accessible under milder conditions and are often easier to analyze.

-In this section, we bridge the gap between non-asymptotic requirements and the expected empirical process upper bound by developing two alternative modes of convergence: \begin{enumerate} \item an asymptotic convergence result in the sense of bounded-in-probability; \item a convergence-in-expectation result. \end{enumerate}
+In this section, we bridge the gap between non-asymptotic requirements and the expected empirical process upper bound by developing two alternative modes of convergence: an asymptotic bounded-in-probability result and a convergence-in-expectation result.